We explain the different regional climates in Switzerland and what to expect each season to help you better prepare for life in the alpine country.

 Important Swiss winter dates to make note of include Immaculate Conception on 8 December, and Carnival in mid-February.

 There are two main holiday seasons in Switzerland: summer and winter.
 Each season brings with it an array of exciting activities to enjoy as we are about to explore.

 Switzerland’s summer tourist season runs from around May to September, and begins in June in the more mountainous areas.
 During this time, the country celebrates Swiss National Day, which falls on 1 August and brings extra crowds to the cities and towns.
 School holidays also last for around four to eight weeks during the summer, depending on the canton.
 This is something to bear in mind when planning your family vacation.

 Some of the most popular summer family activities include hiking and cycling, enjoying leisurely time at public outdoor swimming areas and lakes, and relaxing in city parks.

 Winter ski season

-The ski season usually kicks off from mid to late November in Switzerland’s high altitude resorts and lasts until April.
+The ski season usually kicks off from mid to late November in Switzerland’s high-altitude resorts and lasts until April.
 This is when families head to popular mountain resorts such as Zermatt and St. Moritz.
-Again, school holidays generally occur over the Christmas period from late December until after Epiphany on January 6.
+Again, school holidays generally occur over the Christmas period from late December until after Epiphany on 6 January.

 Interestingly, the period between the summer season and ski season actually has a name in Switzerland – Zwischenzeit, which literally translates to “between time”.
 During this period, most ski resorts are closed and the mountain towns are quiet.
 The cities are also pleasantly uncrowded, making this a great opportunity to explore the country without having to tackle the masses and pay peak-season prices on accommodation and attractions.
 Again, many Swiss schools take an Autumn break for one to three weeks during Zwischenzeit, in late September and early October.